penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_build_multi_agent_systems/07-handoff-pattern.md

 ### Step 5 - Test the Handoff System
 1. **Test with a refund scenario**:
-   - Start a conversation with your `customer-service-handoff` workflow
+   - Start a conversation with your `customer-service-agent` workflow
    - User: "Hi, I want to return a pair of shoes I bought.
 They're too small."

    ![Refund scenatio chat](media/07-handoff-pattern/test_refund_custom_chat_1.png)